Big brother: Germany's foreign intelligence service under pressure | DW | 14.01.2021

 Moreover, it is not clear whether the BND can actually guarantee that it is always able to filter out irrelevant telecommunications content.
 So the exact number of people who may be getting caught in the BND net without their knowledge remains unknown.

 And that is precisely where Reporters without Borders comes in – with its complaint at the European Court of Human Rights.
-Whether any victim of targetted or arbitrary surveillance has ever know that they were under scrutiny is questioned in the Strasbourg notice of appeal: "What is known is that in the last 40 years there has not been a single case in Germany where measures undertaken by the BND have been subjected to court review on the basis of such notification.
+Whether any victim of targeted or arbitrary surveillance has ever know that they were under scrutiny is questioned in the Strasbourg notice of appeal.

+"What is known is that in the last 40 years there has not been a single case in Germany where measures undertaken by the BND have been subjected to court review on the basis of such notification," said Reporters Without Borders in its statement to the European court.

-A large number of those who are affected do not even find out with hindsight that their emails were screened, says Reporters without Borders.
+A large number of those who are affected do not even find out with hindsight that their emails were screened, the NGO explained.

-The German public is informed of what surveillance measures have been undertaken through the annual report published by the country's Parliamentary Oversight Panel.
+The country's Parliamentary Oversight Panel publihses an annual report detailling what surveillance measures have been taken.
 But that only becomes available after all protocol data have been deleted.
 In this way, the BND is obliged to document mails that were on closer inspection found to have been screened out as not "relevant in intelligence terms."

 The "snowballing surveillance strategies" adopted by the BND do not only pose a threat to the protection of the journalists' sources that is such a central element of press freedom in a democracy.
 They also undermine the credibility of German demands on authoritarian regimes to respect press freedom," thus depriving journalists in such countries of an advocate in their battle against surveillance and other forms of repression."

 Reporters without Borders is in no doubt that it has itself in the past been the subject of unjustified BND surveillance.
 As proof, the organization points in its complaint to figures dating back to 2013.
 It was then that whistleblower Edward Snowden revealed how the US National Security Agency (NSA) has been spying on the Internet worldwide.
-At this time, the NSA was in effect using the BND listening station at Bad Aibling in Bavaria as a branch office.
+At this time, the NSA was in effect using the BND listening station in Bad Aibling in Bavaria as a subsidiary.

+The 2013 report from Germany's Parliamentary Oversight Panel refers to 12,523 search terms being employed to scan hundreds of millions of emails for suspicious content.
+Among which there were 15,401 so-called "hits.

 Angela Merkel's government in Berlin now has until the beginning of March to bring the dispute with the European Court of Human Rights to an amicable solution.